Isospin symmetry breaking of Cooper-Quartets in nuclei: Chiral perturbation theory and interpretation

 \subsection{Connections to Chiral perturbation theory}

 The final Lagrangian after isospin symmetry breaking obtained in the paper is:

 Because the pions form and have symmetry breaking long before the quartets are formed that means that we will only have to deal with them.
-We could rewrite the pion-meson field using the non-linear $\sigma$ model Lagrangian from Chiral perturbation theory \cite{8,27,28,29,30} and add the SU(2) gluon mass term from the symmetry breaking of the quartet and the new mass of the pion from the same phenomena.
+We could rewrite the pion-meson field using the non-linear $\sigma$ model Lagrangian from Chiral perturbation theory \cite{8,27,28,29,30} and add the SU(2) gluon mass term from the symmetry breaking of the cooper-quartet and the new mass of the pion from the same phenomena.
+The final Lagrangian will look like this: